srikur/srikur.github.io/content/posts/emulator-development-guide.md

 a = 10110101
 ```

-The logical shift left operation "shifts" the bits over to the left by the specified amount.
-For example, if we write `a << 1`, we shift the bits over to the left by one place.
-Note that the left-most bit in this case is lost, and the right-most bit that is filled is a 0:
+The logical shift right operation "shifts" the bits over to the right by the specified amount.
+For example, if we write `a << 1`, we shift the bits over to the right by one place.
+Note that the right-most bit in this case is lost, and the left-most bit that is filled is a 0:

 ```
 a =      10110101
-a << 1 = 01101010
+a >> 1 = 01011010
 ```

 #### Logical NOT